-After finding our fixer-upper in Spirit Lake, I’ve only committed to hobby jobs while completing our remodel, and looking for the right opportunity in construction.
+After finding our fixer-upper in Spirit Lake, I only committed to community service + hobby jobs while completing our remodel, and looking for the right opportunity in construction.

-I’ve received offers, but haven’t wanted to accept a position that I can’t see myself working long-term.
-I would never want to leave mid-project for a better role and put anyone in a jam.
+I had received offers, but didn’t want to accept a position until I could see myself working with a company + team long-term.
+I’d never want to leave mid-project for a better role and put anyone in a jam.

-So, for me, the right thing to do has been to take my time and earn a living working my hobby interests while looking for the best (and not just any) fit.
-This has allowed me to re-energize while feeding my passion for restoring classic Land Cruisers + other 4×4’s.
+So, for me, the right thing to do was to take my time and earn a living working my hobby interests while looking for the best (and not just any) fit.
+This allowed me to re-energize while feeding my passion for restoring classic Land Cruisers + other 4×4’s.

 Custom overland builds are a serious investment for clients who put 100’s of thousands into sometimes a brand new rig.
 By the time we’re done outfitting it, we could’ve built them a small lake house!

-This has kept my Superintendent and Project Manager skills sharp.
-I’ve continued leading builds, collaborating with teams and subs, and managing day-to-day communication with high-end clients.
+This kept my Superintendent and Project Manager skills sharp.
+I continued leading builds, collaborating with teams and subs, and managing day-to-day communication with high-end clients.

-Pictured here is my favorite custom build, a rare Land Cruiser Troopy.
-Fresh from a rollover accident, he original body was combined with a second body to start.
+Pictured first is my favorite build, a rare Land Cruiser Troopy.
+Fresh from a rollover accident, the original body was combined with a second body to start.

 A great deal of customization later—including an auxiliary fuel tank for long-range trips and complete custom interior—the Troopy was transformed into the beautiful ride seen here featuring the classic military-style side-facing bench seating in the back.